What is the INTERNATIONAL CENTRE ON AGING?

 This project is grounded in the Cooperation Programme Interreg V-A, Spain-Portugal, (POCTEP), 2014-2020.

 In order to achieve these objectives, a multidisciplinary and innovative action program has been proposed.
-First, to contribute to scientific excellence, there will be a series of research projects being led by the CENIE itself, with the intention of identifying issues and problems associated with the ageing process and to promote the research in said fields.
+First, to contribute to scientific excellence, there will be a series of research projects being led by the CENIE itself, with the intention of identifying issues and problems associated with the aging process and to promote the research in said fields.
 These projects will be executed in collaboration with national and international centers or entities that are at the forefront of these research fields.
-In addition, the exchange between university and business sectors will be promoted in order to strengthen the strategic sector of ageing and to facilitate the design and development of products and innovative solutions that would improve the quality of life of the elderly people.
+In addition, the exchange between university and business sectors will be promoted in order to strengthen the strategic sector of aging and to facilitate the design and development of products and innovative solutions that would improve the quality of life of the elderly people.

-Second, it is necessary to promote actions that will deepen in a better understanding of the ageing phenomenon, from a multidisciplinary approach.
-In order to achieve this, a series of virtual and face to face actions that will be developed to share the knowledge of national and international experts, and thus to create environments of excellence where graduates and professionals of several disciplines are able to understand the ageing process in both a global way and from the particularities of their areas of expertise.
+Second, it is necessary to promote actions that will deepen in a better understanding of the aging phenomenon, from a multidisciplinary approach.
+In order to achieve this, a series of virtual and face to face actions that will be developed to share the knowledge of national and international experts, and thus to create environments of excellence where graduates and professionals of several disciplines are able to understand the aging process in both a global way and from the particularities of their areas of expertise.

-Finally, innovative models based on social integration and the promotion of social and economic opportunities that take into account the specific characteristics of ageing communities will be designed and implemented.
+Finally, innovative models based on social integration and the promotion of social and economic opportunities that take into account the specific characteristics of aging communities will be designed and implemented.
 This will promote projects that develop innovative ideas that meet the social challenges posed by ageing and positively affect the population, thus becoming models of excellence and reference.

-In order to achieve its objectives, the International Centre on Ageing has the support of the European Regional Development Fund (FEDER), that gave 4.982.500 euros and was approved by the INTERREG Management Committee, in its April 6 of 2017 reunion at the city of Faro, Portugal.
+In order to achieve its objectives, the International Centre on Aging has the support of the European Regional Development Fund (FEDER), that gave 4.982.500 euros and was approved by the INTERREG Management Committee, in its April 6 of 2017 reunion at the city of Faro, Portugal.